ultralytics/ultralytics/docs/models/fast-sam.md

 7. **Model Compression Feasibility:** FastSAM demonstrates the feasibility of a path that can significantly reduce the computational effort by introducing an artificial prior to the structure, thus opening new possibilities for large model architecture for general vision tasks【27†source】.

 ## Usage

+FastSAM is not yet available directly via the `ultralytics` package, but it is available directly from the https://github.com/CASIA-IVA-Lab/FastSAM repository.
+Here is a brief overview of the typical steps you might take to use FastSAM:

 ### Installation